 Depending on how your page is performing, you can make minor tweaks to improve organic traffic.

 For example, if you see that the click-through rate on Google is dropping drastically, make some changes to the metadata, such as a copy of your meta description.
-Or, if you have a high bounce rate on your landing page, change the headers or body text to better describe the premise of the page.
+Or, if you have a high bounce rate on your landing page, change the headings or body text to better describe the premise of the page.

 Remember, there is no set formula for success.
 A lot depends on your messaging and the behavior of your potential visitors.
 As you track results and optimize, you will learn more about your audience and improve results over time.